m1kc/django-spinproject/README.md

 # django-spinproject

 Opinionated version of `django-admin startproject` that intends to go further and do things that startproject can't do but most people will do anyway.
-Here's what you get:
+Here's what you can get:

-* ⚛️ **Whitenoise**: usually you don't need that during local development but one day you're going to deploy your project and find out that it ignores the `static/` folder when running under gunicorn — which is sorta fine because big applications usually serve static files separately via nginx.
-Smaller apps with small number of assets, however, usually serve them within the same process, which is what whitenoise is for.
+* ⚛️ **Whitenoise**: for serving static files in production (usually you don't want to set up a separate server for this).
-* 🔧 **settings.py**: it's slightly modified to also understand environment variables and `.env` files.
+* 🔧 **settings.py**: slightly modified to also understand environment variables and `.env` files.
 This functionality requires the `django-environ` package.
 Also, app logger is mostly pre-configured for you.
+* 🔒 **Minimal login/logout pages** so you can set this up without reading the guide again.
-* 🔒 **Support for marking PostgreSQL databases as read-only**.
+* 🔒 **Support for marking PostgreSQL databases as read-only** to prevent accidental modification of critical data.
 * 🧰 `script/bootstrap` and other [scripts to rule them all](https://github.blog/2015-06-30-scripts-to-rule-them-all/) so your fellow developers and maintainers don't ask you how to run this thing.
 Current versions of these scripts optimized for use with [poetry](https://python-poetry.org/), but you can easily adapt them for any Python package manager.
 * 🏗️ **Dockerfile and .dockerignore**: one day your app will go to production, and we've got you covered.
-* 🏛️ **Gitlab CI config**: CI is a good thing.
+* 🏛️ **Gitlab CI config**.
 * ⚕️ **Pre-configured linter** so you can find some common problems automagically.
 * 🏃 **Pre-configured pytest** because you are going to need unit tests one day.
 * 🗃️ **Auto-checks if you forgot to create migrations** whenever you run tests or CI.